Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Discussion

-For CDA to contribute to social change, it must engage in dialogue with social actors who are in a position to act.
-The ultimate value of this study lies in fostering awareness among key stakeholders.
+For CDA to contribute to social change, however, it must engage in dialogue with social actors who are in a position to act.
+The ultimate value of this paper lies in fostering awareness among key stakeholders.
 This awareness, however, must be critical and extend beyond simply being able to trace TSD.
-It is also crucial for these social actors to understand why it can be problematic and how its components reinforce one another.
+It is also crucial for these social actors to understand why TSD may be problematic and how its components reinforce one another.
 There are three social groups that must develop this critical awareness for TSD to be challenged effectively: AI practitioners, policymakers, and consumers.
 AI practitioners building and deploying applications (e.g., engineers, designers) must be able to diagnose TSD in their discourse and that of their leadership.
-Without this critical awareness, even well-intentioned efforts can fall into the techno-solutionist trap.
+Without this critical awareness, even well-intentioned efforts can fall into a techno-solutionist trap.
 By becoming sensitized to TSD, AI practitioners can question whether a technological fix is the best approach and implement genuine solutions that account for complex social contexts and integrate appropriate safeguards.
 Policymakers and regulators formulating governance frameworks (e.g., the EU AI Act) are subject to intense lobbying and sophisticated public discourse.
 Being able to detect the subtle workings of TSD (e.g., distinguishing a genuine acknowledgment of risk from a token gesture meant to preempt regulation) is essential for crafting effective, robust, and truly society-serving policies that are not captured by the very industry they seek to govern.
-AI consumers (i.e., virtually everyone with access to digital technology) have a crucial and often underestimated role.
+AI consumers (i.e., virtually everyone with access to digital technology) play a crucial, often underestimated role.
 If consumers are sensitized to TSD, they can purposefully exercise their consumer and civic power to question assumptions and claims that often dominate marketing and public narratives.
+Deciding whether to use AI and which one should be conscious and intentional, informed by the consumer's own values.